aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 eksctl create cluster -f eksworkshop4nodes.2azs.yaml
 ```

-This will take a few minutes, after the command completede check if the cluster is available:
+This will take a few minutes, after the command completed check if the cluster is available:
 ```
 kubectl get nodes
 ```